Information on major trade and industry news including in-depth coverage of companies, products, executives, trends, and other topics.

-Provides exclusive photographs, diagnostics designed by instructors, step-by-step repair procedures, Original Equipment Manufacturer (OEM) maintenance schedules, wiring diagrams, recalls and Technical Service Bulletins (TSBs) for automobiles and light trucks in one easy-to-use web site.
+Car repair info you can get at home!
+Chilton's provides exclusive photographs, diagnostics, step-by-step repair procedures, Original Equipment Manufacturer (OEM) maintenance schedules, wiring diagrams, recalls and Technical Service Bulletins (TSBs) for automobiles and light trucks in one easy-to-use web site.

 Access to Consumer Reports' website from the Library!
 Information and advice on consumer products providing ratings and reviews, recommendations and buying advice.

 Nurture your creative side with 1,000+ video classes in painting, knitting, crafting, sewing & more!

 (Grades 3 and up) Learn about the culture and customs of 200+ countries of the World, the 50 United States, and the Canadian Provinces.
 Includes photos, videos and more.